-Students have two and a half hours to complete the written part consisting of three multiple-choice sections covering Biology, Chemistry (Physics only in Szeged) and English Language Skills including essay writing.
+Students have two and a half hours to complete the written part consisting of three multiple-choice sections covering Biology, Chemistry (Physics can be chosen instead of Chemistry only in Szeged) and English Language Skills including essay writing.

 The exam is designed to assess your learning and writing abilities.
 Each of these tests contains three sections: 20 multiple-choice Biology questions, 20 multiple-choice Chemistry questions, 60 English Language questions and essay writing.
 Each multiple-choice question is followed by four or five possible answers: A, B, C, D, or E. You must choose the best answer for each question.

 In the Essay Writing section, you will write an essay (up to 200 words) to demonstrate the originality, effectiveness, and use of detail in your writing.

 The oral part of the examination – interview with a University Professor - will last for about 20-30 minutes.
 Following a conversation on general issues you will be asked 2 questions in Biology and 2 questions in Chemistry (2 questions in Physics only in Szeged) The schedule of the oral exam will be announced after the written exam.